The-AI-Alliance/microsite-template/README.md

    curl -L https://raw.githubusercontent.com/The-AI-Alliance/microsite-template/refs/heads/main/create-microsite.sh > create-microsite.sh
    ```
 3. When executed, this script will download a `tar.gz` file of the whole repo and create your new website.
-4. To see what script arguments you need to provide, run this command:
+4. To see what script arguments you need to provide, run this command (more details below):
    ```shell
    zsh create-microsite.sh --help
    ```